Is Your Certificate of Authenticity

 A formal certificate of authenticity is not necessarily required to prove a work of art is genuine.
-Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a confirmed and established dealer, reseller, publisher, representative or agent of the artist will do.
+Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a confirmed and established dealer, reseller, publisher, or representative or agent of the artist will do.
 An appraisal from a recognized authority or expert on the artist which includes a statement or guarantee of authenticity is also acceptable.
-Whenever authenticity is at issue, only conclusive statements of authorship from a RECOGNIZED or QUALIFIED expert on the art or artist in question are acceptable, not informal statements, opinions or offhand price estimates from anyone who happens to buy or sell or appraise or otherwise transact in occasional works by the artist in question.
+Whenever authenticity is at issue, only conclusive statements of authorship from a RECOGNIZED or QUALIFIED expert on the art and artist in question are acceptable, not informal statements, opinions or offhand price estimates from anyone who happens to buy or sell or appraise or otherwise transact in occasional works by the artist.

 Your particular situation does not sound good because the seller says the art has certificates of authenticity, but has not yet shown or sent them.
 At this point, trying to get your money back is probably the wisest course of action.
-To repeat-- from now on, make sure you see all information a seller claims to have BEFORE buying the art.
+To repeat-- from now on, make sure you see all information and documentation a seller claims to have BEFORE buying the art.
 Keep in mind that if a work of art supposedly comes with a certificate of authenticity, not only should you be able to inspect it in its entirety ahead of time and read and review and corroborate that it's actually valid, but it should also accompany the art when you receive it.
-Never simply accept a seller's claims as true without first seeing the evidence and verifying it.
-And make sure you get a money-back guarantee.
+Never simply accept a seller's promises or claims as true without first seeing the evidence and verifying it.
+And always make sure you get a money-back guarantee.

 Below are some additional pointers to keep in mind when you are told a work of art has a certificate of authenticity: